callistachang/RPi-Stuff/README.md

 ## Crontab

 These are my [crontab settings](crontab).
-I used [cron.guru](https://crontab.guru/), a super useful site to know how to write cron jobs the way you want it.
+I used [cron.guru](https://crontab.guru/), it's a useful site to know how to write cron jobs the way you want it.

 ```
 # edit cron jobs